| 1958 |

 |

-- Succeeded in developing Japan's first disc pads for railroad vehicles.
+- Succeeded in developing disc pads for railroad vehicles.

 |

-- Began to supply brake assemblies to Honda Motor Co., Ltd.
+- Began to supply shoe assemblies to Honda Motor Co., Ltd.

 - Increased capital to 50 million yen.